rummanwaqar/au_sonar/preprocessor_firmware/docs/CommInterface.md

   "adcAveraging" a integer that sets how many samples the adc averages over

+  "validMean" a float.
+Its the maximum distance from the desiredPeak for the calibration to consider the mean of the signal valid.

+  "validVariance" a float.
+The maximum distance from zero that the variance can be for the calibration to consider the variance valid.

 ### Arguments

 Arguments are used in the case of a "set" command